“You wouldn’t think we were being rude if we asked whether you could find another seat, would you?”

 It also becomes apparent to Amelie that almost all of the girls, whether they are inside or outside the cafeteria, are divided into avidly chattering cliques.
 The Canadian transplant is free to find peers to socialize with (or at least try to), or to simply pick a secluded spot on the grass by herself.

-Amelie: When it comes to the young woman’s turn, she politely asks for the calamari from the lunch ladies, and heads off to sit at a free table with girls that look around her age, not bothering to wonder what clique they are.
+Amelie: Once it’s Amelie’s turn, she politely asks for the calamari from the lunch ladies, and heads off to sit at a free table with girls who look around her age, not bothering to wonder what clique they are.
 She sets her bag between her legs, gets a notebook out, and writes down a list of things she needs to start on so far today.
 Start planning report on Hundred Years’ War, find Ms. Whitney, approach her about LaLaurie House.
 Amelie underlines the next item very thickly.
 Think of way to convince her to help.
 It isn’t enough to just ask, after all.

-With that done, she finally starts on her food, turning to observe who she’s sat with.
+With that done, she finally starts on her food and turns to observe who she’s sitting with.

 GM: Amelie has barely had a chance to sit down, much less write out a to-do list, before her neighbors react to her sudden presence.
 Like every other student at McGehee, the four girls are dressed in the same plaid skirt, white shirt, and black blazer as she is.